atbasu/deep-reinforcement-learning-navigation/report.md

 ### DQN architecture

 To train the agent initially I used a vanilla Deep Q Learning as described in original paper.

-Since a vector of the current environment state is used as input, I have replced the CNNs with a standard DNN instead.
-The deep neural network has been structured to allow for varying layers but for the intial round of testing I used the following architecture:
+For the network model, since a vector of the current environment state is used as input, I have replced the Convolutional Neural Networks with a standard Deep Neural Network instead.
+The DNN model has been structured to allow for a varying number hidden layers of different sizes, but for the intial round of testing I used the following architecture:

 - Fully connected layer - input: 37 (state size) output: 128
 - Fully connected layer - input: 128 output 64